Born Without Wisdom Teeth – Human Evolution?Fatemeh

 Not all doctors perform this surgery because it needs to be carried out by those who have plenty of experience in wisdom tooth extraction.
 If the position of your wisdom tooth is very close to the nerve, a general dentist may refer you to an oral surgeon who can evaluate your case and decide what the best treatment is for you.

 X-rays will help the surgeon understand the severity of the issue.
 If the wisdom tooth is properly aligned and gives you good bite, the surgery may not be necessary.

-So if you or a family member is suffering from wisdom teeth pain in Newtown, drop by for a consultation or book an appointment online.
-Our experienced dentists in Newtown will do their best to make your visit as pain free as possible.
+So if you or a family member is suffering from wisdom teeth pain in Newtown, drop by for a consultation or book an online dentist appointment.
+Our experienced dentists in Newtown will do their best to make your visit as pain-free as possible.
 Call us now on 02 9519 2691.